 Public liability insurance pays for claims when someone else was injured or their property was damaged and your business and your employees are at fault.
 There is also statutory liability and employers' liability to protect your business in the event that it has breached laws or caused illness to employees.

 So How Much Does Business Insurance and Public Liability Cover Cost?

-At Insure Online, we are relentless about finding the best small business insurance online and the best insurance price for New Zealand’s small businesses and making it cheap for everyone.
-After all, we are a small business too.
+At Insure Online, we are relentless about finding the best small business insurance online and the best insurance price for New Zealand’s small businesses.
 We appreciate the importance of preserving capital for running expenses while also recognising that risks can lead to expensive claims against our business that we could not afford to cover ourselves.
-We spend time finding the right insurance by selecting the best insurance companies and their best products so that we can do it online and we pass on the benefits of buying online insurance to your small business across New Zealand in the form of lower business insurance premiums.
+We spend time finding the right insurance by selecting the best insurance companies and their best products so that we can do it online.
+We pass on the benefits of buying online insurance to your small business across New Zealand in the form of lower business insurance premiums.

 How much does a small business pay for insurance?
-Affordable business insurance can be purchased for around $500 (plus fire and emergency levy) for a year and business interruption cover can be obtained for between $150 and $200.
+Affordable business insurance can be purchased for around $500 (plus fire and emergency levy) for a year for business assets.
+Business interruption cover can be obtained for between $150 and $200.
 Its affordable business insurance and available using our online business insurance calulator.

-A public liability policy for a small business for a year can be purchased from as low as $225 a year.
+A public liability policy (or general liability insurance) for a small business for a year can be purchased from as low as $225 a year.
 This equates to only $18.75 per month.
-Add statutory and employers’ liability cover and you can still get adequate lability insurance for as low as $400 for a year, equating to $33 per month, or less than the price of a cup of coffee per day.
+Add statutory liability insurance and employers’ liability cover and you can still get adequate lability insurance for as low as $400 for a year, equating to $33 per month, or less than the price of a cup of coffee per day.